(Pocket-lint) - Apple's Spatial Audio was introduced with iOS 14 in September 2020 and has evolved a fair amount over time.

 How to get Spatial Audio

 There's a couple of things you'll need to experience Spatial Audio.
-Firstly, you'll need the AirPods Pro or the AirPods Max headphones.
+Firstly, you'll need the AirPods Pro, AirPods Max, AirPods (3rd Generation) or latest Beats headphones.

 You'll then need an iPhone 7 or later or the iPad Pro 12.9-inch (3rd gen) or later, iPad Pro 11-inch, iPad Air (3rd gen) and later, iPad (6th gen) and later, iPad mini (5th gen and later).

-You'll also need iOS 14 or iPadOS 14 or later and audiovisual content from a supported app.
+You'll also need iOS 14 or iPadOS 14 or later and AV content from a supported app.
 If an app supports 5.1, 7.1 or Dolby Atmos then it will work with Spatial Audio.

 How do you turn Spatial Audio on or off?